Janid dynasty

+The Janids, also known as Ashtarkhanids or Toghay-Timurids was an Uzbek dynasty of Turco-Mongol origin in Central Asia.
+They succeeded the Shaybanids and ruled the Khanate of Bukhara from 1599 to 1785.
+The dynasty traced its lineage to Jochi, the eldest son of Genghis Khan, through Tuqa-Timur, one of Jochi’s sons, which formed the basis of their political legitimacy.
+The dynasty originated in Astrakhan, from which the name Ashtarkhanid is derived, and is also referred to in scholarly literature as the Toqay-Timurids.

+Under the Janids, Bukhara functioned as an Islamic polity, characterized by the patronage of religious institutions, traditional governance, and the continued importance of Chinggisid legitimacy.
+The Janids maintained dynastic continuity until their displacement by the Manghit emirs in the mid-18th century.

+During their rule, the Janids presided over a period in which the Khanate of Bukhara reached a period of notable cultural and political development.
+Janid rulers were notable patrons of architecture and learning, sponsoring the construction of mosques and madrasas in Bukhara and Samarkand, including major additions to the Registan ensemble, which became enduring symbols of Central Asian Islamic culture.

 History

 In 1598, Abdullah Khan II from the Shaybanid dynasty, who had rule the Khanate of Bukhara since 1583, died.

 After his death, the throne passed to his only son Abd al-Mumin, but he was soon killed by rebels.
 As the son of Abd al-Mumin was only two years old, the first cousin of Abdullah Khan II, Pir Muhammad II, was chosen as new Khan.
 This appointment was contested by several other rulers, like Tauekel Khan of the Kazakhs, Kasim Sultan and Baqi Muhammad, whose mother was Abdullah Khan's sister and whose father a prince from Astrakhan named Jani Muhammed Beg.

 Baqi Muhammad was victorious and Pir Muhammad II was killed in battle.
 With his death, the Shaybanid dynasty ended, and Baqi Muhammad became the first Khan of the Janid or Ashtarkhanid dynasty.

 The name Janid, comes from his father Jani Muhammed Beg.
 He was the son of Prince Yar Muhammed, who was a member of the Tuqay-Timurid who had ruled the Astrakhan Khanate, until they were chased by the Russians in 1555.